 Flevy Management Insights Case Study

-KPI Refinement Strategy for Ecommerce in Apparel Retail
+Case Study: KPI Refinement Strategy for Ecommerce in Apparel Retail

 David Tang | Key Performance Indicators

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Key Performance Indicators to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A mid-sized ecommerce apparel retailer struggled with KPI alignment, leading to stagnant growth and low retention.
 By revamping its KPI framework, the company boosted operational efficiency by 15% and improved customer retention by 8%, underscoring the need for KPI alignment with strategic objectives to enhance performance and satisfaction.